Breeds 16 Ronda Turner October 1, 2024

-Pomskies inherit their distinctive Husky coat, which is thick and double-layered, designed to protect them from cold weather.
-Their coat colors can vary widely, ranging from pure white to black, gray, sable, and various combinations, often resembling the striking patterns of a Husky.
-Their eyes can also be blue, brown, or even one of each, another signature feature inherited from the Husky parent.
+They inherit a Husky’s double-layered coat, which keeps them warm in colder weather.
+Their coat colors can range from pure white to black, gray, and different combinations that really show off those Husky patterns.
+Their eyes can be blue, brown, or even one of each, which is another cool trait from the Husky side.

 Pomskies are known for their playful, energetic nature.
 They are affectionate, social, and loyal, often forming strong bonds with their owners.
 While they are small in size, they have the same spirited personality as their Husky parent, meaning they need a fair amount of exercise and mental stimulation to stay happy.
 They can be independent, like their Pomeranian parent, so it’s essential to train them with patience and consistency.

 Despite their small stature, Pomskies can have a big presence in your home.
-They are generally friendly with children, but their high energy levels may be too much for very young kids.
-Pomskies tend to get along well with other pets, including dogs and cats, especially if they are socialized from an early age.
+They generally do well with kids, but their energy might be too much for very young ones.
+With proper socialization early on, they usually get along well with other pets too.

 Like all breeds, Pomskies are prone to certain health conditions, which you should be aware of before bringing one into your home.
 While hybrid dogs like the Pomsky are generally healthier than purebred dogs, they can still inherit health issues from their parent breeds.
 The most common health concerns for Pomskies include: